 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITA).
 This pronouncement establishes a definition for SBITAs and provides guidance for accounting and financial reporting for transactions that meet that definition.
-Under this pronouncement, a school is required to recognize an intangible right-to-use subscription asset and corresponding subscription liability, thereby enhancing the relevance and consistency of information about a school's activities.
+Under this pronouncement, a school is required to recognize an intangible right-of-use subscription asset and corresponding subscription liability, thereby enhancing the relevance and consistency of information about a school's activities.
 The original effective implementation date was reporting periods beginning after June 15, 2021.
 However, GASB Statement No. 95 postponed the implementation to be effective for reporting beginning after June 15, 2022.
-Currently, the School is not engaged in any software subscription services but is aware of the adoption of this Statement.
+Currently, the School is party to a 5-year software subscription contract for online curriculum.